aharita/engineer-to-leader/docs/junior-to-senior/module-7/index.md

 When a new hire joins, they are useless.
 Your job is to make them useful as fast as possible.

 * **The "First Commit":** Help them ship something to production on Day 1 or Day 2.
 Even if it's just a text change.
 It builds confidence.
 * **The Context Download:** Don't just point them to the docs.
+We both know the docs are outdated.
 Walk them through the architecture.
-Explain the "why" behind the weird decisions.
+Explain the "why" behind the weird decisions that look like mistakes but are actually scar tissue.

 **Real-world scenarios:**